For People With ALS & Caregivers

 Are You Newly Diagnosed With ALS?

 Once you’ve been diagnosed with ALS, you probably have plenty of questions about the disease, its treatment, and how to live your best life.
-In addition to information about ALS, medical research, possible treatments and clinical trials, we can also help you understand health insurance, disability and Social Security, and point you in the direction of the best healthcare facilities.
+Navigating systems for insurance and other government benefits can be overwhelming.
+We can help you understand health insurance, disability and Social Security, and point you in the direction of the best healthcare facilities.
 We’re committed to helping patients at every stage of the disease access resources in their local community that can provide support of all kinds for ALS patients.
 Register with us to get started.

 Are You A U.S. Military Veteran?